zineb198/DefiIA/README.md

 There are multiple ways to run the code :

 #### a.
 Training locally
-First change the path in the three scripts ('cleaning.py', 'embedding.py', 'classification.py'). \\
+First change the path in the three scripts ('cleaning.py', 'embedding.py', 'classification.py'). <br />
-From the command line, go into the script folder and run the following lines : \\
+From the command line, go into the script folder and run the following lines : <br />
 > python cleaning.py
 > python embedding.py
 > python classification.py